btqdesign/axity-v1/wp-content/plugins/ns-cloner-site-copier/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53JXD4ENC8MM2&rm=2
 Tags: automate, duplicate, copy, copy site, copier, clone, clone site, cloner, multisite, network, subdomain, subdirectory, subfolder, template
 Requires at least: 3.0.1
-Tested up to: 4.7
+Tested up to: 4.7.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-NS Cloner saves multisite admins and developers TONS of time by cloning existing sites to new sites in the same network within a few seconds.
+The NS Cloner saves multisite admins and developers TONS of time by cloning existing sites in a multisite network to a completely new site in a few seconds.

 == Description ==

 This plugin ONLY works with WordPress Multisite, will NOT work in single site mode, and MUST be Network Activated.
-You will find it's menu in your network administration dashboard (wp-content/network)
+You will find its menu in your network administration dashboard (wp-content/network)

 This is by far the easiest, fastest, and most user-friendly way you will ever create fully configured sites on your multisite networks.
 As with everything we do, Never Settle is fanatical about simplifying user tasks to an absolute bare and joyful minimum without sacrificing the complex functionality going on behind the scenes.
 You will not find another site cloner that comes anywhere close to how easy this is to use.